Let us now briefly consider examples of empowerment foresight in four practice domains. These are a modified version of the STEEPS foresight domains.

 This kind of thinking point the way to the future of the economics.
 It isn’t just knowledge that’s the critical value creator, it’s what humans and machines can do with that knowledge, which is a direct function of their intelligence.
 We need to be able to measure and predict the exponential impact of intelligence and computation themselves on our economy.
 At present, most of that marginal increase in intelligence is being provided by people, using machines.
 Within two generations it will primarily be provided by the machines themselves.

 In Chapter 2, we proposed that an exponential process of both densification and dematerialization of adaptive intelligence is happening, as a universal developmental process.
 Densification tells us that the further we can port our valuable processes like metabolism, thinking, energy production, and matter manipulation, into physical inner space (nanospace), and the more we can densify and parallelize the computational actors (cities, corporations, neural network machines) we get the best exponential returns.
 Dematerialization tells us that whenever we can substitute virtual for physical processes, using virtual processes like imagination, ideas, simulations, and software, we will again get the best exponential returns.
-Growing individual, collective, and machine intelligence allows us to do both of those things ever better, and pursuing the rest of the Eight Goals also seems necessary to allowing intelligence and computation to continue to accelerate in the local environment.
+Growing individual, collective, and machine intelligence allows us to do both of those things ever better, and pursuing the rest of the Ten Values also seems necessary to allowing intelligence and computation to continue to accelerate in the local environment.